 - Corn – Mexican Grilled Corn @Food Blogga

-Meanwhile, combine the olive oil and butter in a medium skillet.
+- Meanwhile, combine 1 tablespoon of olive oil and butter in a medium skillet.
 Warm over medium heat until the butter is fully melted, then raise the heat to high.
 Add the vidalia onions and cook for 10 minutes, until just starting to brown.
 Reduce heat to low.
 Lightly salt the onions and then simmer for 30-50 minutes, until browned, soft and super sweet.
 (Time will vary depending on side of onions and type of pan used.)

 - Rinse the kale in a salad spinning device and spin dry.

 - To a large mixing bowl, add the kale, caramelized onions, beets, remaining olive oil and balsamic vinegar.
 Salt and pepper, to taste.
 Toss well.

 Nutrition Information:Yield: 4 Serving Size: 1

 Amount Per Serving: Calories: 237Total Fat: 17gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 8mgSodium: 781mgCarbohydrates: 21gFiber: 4gSugar: 15gProtein: 3g